LEARNAcademy/syllabus/react/props.md

 ### 📚 User Stories

-- As a user, I can see a square box on the screen with a black border and a white background
+- As a user, I can see a square box on the screen with a black border and a white background.
-- As a user, I can click on the box to roll the dice and see the result of my roll in the box
+- As a user, I can click on the box to roll the dice and see the result of my roll in the box.
-- As a user, I can see my roll logged and see the roll log continue to grow as I roll the dice
+- As a user, I can see my roll logged and see the roll log continue to grow as I roll the dice.

 ### 🏔 Stretch

-- As a user, I can see the image of a dice face when I roll the dice
+- As a user, I can see the image of a dice face when I roll the dice.
-- As a user, I can click a restart button that clears my roll log
+- As a user, I can click a restart button that clears my roll log.

 ### 🗂 Assets